 What is your favorite Synthetic, or human hair brand?

 - My fav human hair topper and wig brand is Highline Wigs by Sharon.
-Her blend of European Brazillian human hair is spot on perfect.
+Her blend of European Brazillian human hair is spot-on perfect.
 No tangles, strange smells, and lots of color choices for a perfect match.
 She creates the most gorgeous highlighted colors to choose from that match today’s trends in hair color.

 - My favorite synthetic hair brands are two European brands: Belle Madame and Ellen Wille.
 Their synthetic fiber is a fine denier and literally looks and feels like human hair.
 The color choices are gorgeous too.

 - My fav most durable synthetic fiber that can take a beating is the Noriko Milan topper.
 Great for the beach or bike riding!
 It is a large topper on the medium density side.
+It takes a beating and still looks great.

 I hope I have covered all of your first-time wearer’s questions.
 If not, do not hesitate to write to me in the comment box below or email me and I will be happy to answer your requests.